-

 Harry Higgs

 Harry Higgs, the soulful singer and masterful guitarist bringing the rich sounds of classic soul and blues to the stage.
 With his deep, raspy voice that growls with emotional intensity and a guitar that sings, he’s performed and toured in numerous countries around the world.
 Now based in Edinburgh, Harry’s live shows are a must-see for fans of soul, blues, and exceptional musicianship.
+He’s played solo in the festival a few times, but this year he’s fronting a trio - catch them at The Bonnington at 6pm on Friday 5th!

 -